svenbieg/Clusters/Readme.md

 <p>
 I have written an algorithm, wich can order and sort large numbers of items.<br />
-It creates a pyramidic directory, moving entries and groups accordingly.<br />
+It creates a pyramidal directory, moving entries and groups accordingly.<br />
 Items can be added, removed and even kept sorted in real-time.
 </p><br />